Group Therapy and Your Healing Cup of Tea

 Written by Morgan D. Love, MSW, Clinical Therapist at CAST Centers

+How can group therapy help with mental health?
 Researchers report a rampant increase in rates of depression, anxiety, loneliness, and traumatic loss during the COVID-19 pandemic (Marmarosh et al, 2020).
-Empirical literature provides evidence that the increase in mortality rate, loss of economic security, systemic racism, and social distancing have had a profound impact on adults from diverse socio-economic groups.
-Group therapy is an evidence-based treatment that is effective in treating symptoms of depression, anxiety, grief, complex trauma and other stress-related disorders.
+Empirical literature provides evidence that the increase in mortality rate Additionally, loss of economic security, systemic racism, and social distancing have had a profound impact on adults from diverse socio-economic groups.
+Group therapy is an evidence-based treatment that is effective in treating symptoms of depression and anxiety.
 Humans thrive in systems of attachment, to include belonging and community, which is an innate part of our biology in absence of mental health disorders.
 The bio-psycho-social model is a holistic model representative of self and the intersectionality of the external world.

 The field of mental health is a complex system that utilizes the integration of biological, psychological, social and spiritual systems to theoretically explain the variation of genetic and environmental influences on human behavior.
 Empirical literature provides evidence that the complex structure of the brain is shaped by human transactions with the external world (Cozolino, 2014).
 The frontal lobes are the largest structures within the cerebral cortex of the brain (Cozolino, 2017).
 The cerebral cortex systematically organizes conscious experiences and environmental interactions (Cozolino, 2017).
 The maturation process of the cerebral cortex is contingent on life experiences.
 Research substantiates that chronic stress may result in impairment of executive functioning capacities.